What Is Bipolar Depression?

 WHAT CAUSES BIPOLAR DEPRESSION?

 Unfortunately, bipolar depression is an illness that has no one known cause or cure and it can affect anyone.
 There is no exact science to break down the what's and why's of the disorder.
-Research and studies have shown that a combination of genetics, family history, environment, physical health, brain structure, and personality can all play a role in why someone may be bipolar.
+Research and studies have shown that a combination of genetics, family history, environment, physical health, brain chemistry, and personality can all play a role in why someone may be bipolar.

 It's not easily diagnosable as the symptoms often mimic those of other mental health issues.